PastorCatto/Mobuntu-Orange/README.md

 # Ubuntu Desktop PocketEdition
 **Document Version 2.3 (Beryllium WiFi-Stable)**
 > **Note:** This README and the latest hardware-enablement logic were co-developed with an **AI collaborator**.
 Together, we’ve untangled the complex Qualcomm DSP boot sequence to bring full, stable hardware support to the Poco F1.
+This Entire
+> project has been possible with Gemini Pro, as it has generated ALL the bash scripts we use to build this image.
+Everything is readable for a reason, and this whole setup is modular, so should be easy to maintian for longevity

 ---